Speakeasy Logo

 Skip to Content

-API Key Security Scheme in OpenAPI
+The API Key security scheme in OpenAPI

-or as a request header:
+• As a request header:

-or as a cookie:
+• As a cookie:

 The fields for an API Key security scheme are as follows: